ocaml-bench/sandmark/README.md

  - **Add benchmark files:**
     Find a relevant folder in `benchmarks/` and add your code to it.
 Feel free to create a new folder if you don't find any existing ones relevant.
-Every folder in `benchmarks/` has its own dune file, add a dune entry for your benchmark in it.
+Every folder in `benchmarks/` has its own dune file; if you are creating a new directory for your benchmark, also create a dune file in that directory and add a stanza for your benchmark.
+If you are adding your benchmark to an existing directory, add a dune stanza for your benchmark in the directory's dune file.

     Also add you code and input files if any to an alias, `buildbench` for sequential benchmarks and `multibench_parallel` for parallel benchmarks.
+For instance, if you are adding a parallel benchmark `benchmark.ml` and its input file `input.txt` to a directory, in that directory's dune file add
+    ```
+    (alias (name multibench_parallel) (deps benchmark.ml input.txt))
+    ```

  - **Add commands to run your applications:**
     Add an entry for your benchmark run to the appropriate config file;